-Grant Program: List the grant program for which you are applying.
+Grant Program: List the grant program for which you are applying (provided in template).

 Congressional Districts: List the congressional districts that will benefit from the program.

 Applicant: Official name of locality or state agency applying for the grant.

 Faith Based Organization: Check the box indicating whether or not your program is a faith-based organization.